Stuk/eslint-plugin-header/README.md

 }
 ```

+#### Regular expressions

-Instead of a string to be checked for exact matching you can also supply a regular expression (beware that you have to quote backslashes):
+Instead of a string to be checked for exact matching you can also supply a regular expression.
+Be aware that you have to escape backslashes:

 ```json
 {